Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 response = groq_llm_mixtral_7b.invoke([query_system, query_human])
 print(f"Third way: {response.content.split('```')[1].strip('markdown').strip()}")

-Outputs th ebets structure and follows instruction well with nice markdown formatting and in case of call calculations sees `20 million` as `20` and not `20_000_000`:
+Outputs the best structure but sometimes missing comma in dictionary str and also no calculation made in my second test so not sure.
+Here the example has worked but later in the day it didn't. and follows instruction well with nice markdown formatting and in case of call calculations sees `20 million` as `20` and not `20_000_000`:
 Third way: {
 bulletpoints:
 - Tokyo is the most populous city in the world with over 20 million inhabitants.